-The Mariposa Grove of Giant Sequoia Trees, near Yosemite’s south entrance, contains about 500 mature giant sequoia trees, perhaps the largest living things on Earth, and the oldest Yosemite giant sequoia may exceed 3,000 years in age.
+The Mariposa Grove of Giant Sequoia Trees, near Yosemite’s south entrance, contains about 500 mature giant sequoia trees, perhaps the largest living things on Earth.
+The oldest Yosemite giant sequoia may exceed 3,000 years in age!

 Take a Virtual Tour:

 Check out Instagram photos of Mariposa Grove of Giant Sequoia Trees